OV00VO/mildewdetectionincherryleaves/README.md

 * **Future Applications:** Potential for adapting the technology to detect diseases in other crops.

 ### Data
-**Dataset Overview**\
+**Dataset Overview**

 The project leverages a dataset of cherry leaf images obtained from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
-This dataset contains of 4208 Number of cherry leaf images, that is categorized into two classes: healthy and mildewed leaves.
+This dataset contains of an input of **4208** cherry leaf images, that is categorized into two classes: **Healthy and Powdery Mildewed leaves**.

 This classification reflects the client's concerns about potential powdery mildew impacting product quality.
-By training the machine learning model on these images, we aim to equip cherry farmers with a tool for early detection and improved crop management.
+By training the machine learning model on these images, we aim to equip cherry farmers with a output tool for early detection and improved crop management.

 **Dataset Description in Summary**
-* 4208 cherry leaf images (50/50 split between healthy and infected)
+* **4208** cherry leaf images (**50/50** split between healthy and infected)
-* Machine Learning Model CNN
+* Machine Learning Model **CNN**
 * Quantify the time saved by farmers through automated detection compared to manual inspection.
 * Consider potential cost savings from earlier disease identification and treatment.
 * Highlight the potential for increased crop yield and overall farm productivity.

 ---
 ### Business Requirements - Method and Models
 **Visual Differentiation Study:** Develop a method to visually distinguish healthy cherry leaves from those infected with powdery mildew.
-This can be achieved through conventional data analysis techniques like creating average and variability images for both leaf classes and showcasing image montages.\
+This can be achieved through conventional data analysis techniques like creating average and variability images for both leaf classes and showcasing image montages.

 **Mildew Prediction Model:** Build a machine learning model to predict the presence (or absence) of powdery mildew in cherry leaf images.
 The target accuracy for this model is as mentioned before **97%**.